-- Sign up for local jurisdictional emergency alerts. - Create a personal response plan. - Create a corporate emergency response plan. - Practice and maintain plans. - Purchase or make disaster supply kits: - Office Kit to keep in a place for office staff to access easily and quickly. - Car Kit to keep in the trunk of a car. - o Personal Go Kit to keep in the office and at home.
+- Sign up for local jurisdictional emergency alerts. - Create a personal emergency response plan. - Create a corporate emergency response plan. - Practice and maintain plans, update as necessary. - · Purchase or make disaster supply kits: - o Office Kit to keep in a place for office staff to access easily and quickly. - Car Kit to keep in the trunk of a car. - Personal Go Kit to keep in the office in event of pro-longed shelter-inplace incident.